OpenTreeOfLife/taxomachine/README.md

 opentree-taxomachine
 ====================

+(For Open Tree of Life documentation, see [the germinator repository's wiki](https://github.com/OpenTreeOfLife/germinator/wiki).)

 Taxomachine is a tool for indexing and querying the Open Tree Taxonomy (OTT) associated with the Open Tree of Life project.
 It can be run either as a server plugin, or as a standalone program.

 The following instructions assume that the working directory is the root of the clone of the taxomachine repository.